 This policy is also called professional liability insurance.
-It protects tech professionals against lawsuits over mistakes, missed deadlines, and oversights.
+It protects professionals against lawsuits over mistakes, missed deadlines, and oversights.

-Ohio state law requires technology businesses with at least one employee to purchase workers’ compensation insurance through the state fund.
+Ohio state law requires businesses with at least one employee to purchase workers’ compensation insurance.
 This policy covers medical bills for work injuries and illnesses.

-Vehicles owned by technology businesses in Ohio must be covered by commercial auto insurance.
+Vehicles owned by small businesses in Ohio must be covered by commercial auto insurance.
 Ohio requires a minimum of $25,000 bodily injury liability per person, $50,000 bodily injury liability per accident, and $25,000 property damage liability per accident.

 Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance, as personal auto policies usually exclude business use.
 It can be added to general liability insurance or a business owner's policy.